lindamaok899/least_squares/README.md

 3. Timing and perfomance plots
 4. Accuracy plots

 In the first step, l write functions for all the ols and iv implementations in two seperate modules.
-This follows from the standard textbook ols and iv formulae.
-After this l implement a data generating function (in a seperate module) to generate the different datasets required for the project.
+This follows from the standard textbook ols and iv formulae (please see benchmark.ipynb for formulae).
+After this l implement a data generating function (in a seperate module) that generates the different datasets required for the project.
 To generate the perfomance plots, l implement timing functions to get runtimes for each implementation over different observations, variables and instruments and lastly, l implement the root mean squared error method to check the accuracy of all ols and iv implementations.